joeyahines/website/static/raw_rst/projects/website.rst

 Improving Aesthetics
 --------------------
-Like stated early, I am no UI designer.
+Like stated earlier, I am no UI designer.
 The terminal style meant I could put very little effort into the design of the actual website.
-Somehow on version one, I still managed to mess that up.
+Somehow in version one, I still managed to mess that up.
 This was mainly due to hacking together bootstrap to give me something that looked like a terminal.
 This time, I dumped Bootstrap and wrote my own CSS.
 I should have done that the first place as it was easy to do and produced a far better result.
-This also by side effect improved on the site looked on mobile.
+This also has the side effect of improving how the site looked on mobile.

 Future Improvements
 -------------------
 As I continue to learn Rust, I plan to implement more features of RST into the raw file displays.
-For example, doing links.
-I want to strike a balance between the aesthetic of a terminal and usefulness.
-Being able to embedded images would be nice.
+Having clickable links or embedding images.
+I want to strike a balance between the aesthetic of a terminal and ease of use of a website.